 Hiking in the North Unit

 Less of a trail and more of a quick meander.
-Oxbow overlook gives you a great view over the badlands of the North Unit.
+Oxbow Overlook gives you a great view over the badlands of the North Unit.
 The trail is about 0.2 miles and starts at the end of the road for the North Unit.

 Hiking in the South Unit